-The graduate certificate program is a 21-credit hour specialization for working professionals and graduate students in counselor education and counseling psychology, occupational therapy, psychology, public administration, biological sciences, social work, sociology or other related disciplines.
+The graduate certificate in alcohol and drug abuse is a 21-credit hour specialization for working professionals and graduate students in counselor education and counseling psychology, occupational therapy, psychology, public administration, biological sciences, social work, sociology or other related disciplines.
 Those who have previously completed an undergraduate or graduate degree at another institution may also be eligible for enrollment.
-The course credit hours and field practicum experience may be applied to the educational and field experience requirements for the Certified Advanced Alcohol and Drug Counselor (CAADC) Credential and the Master Addiction Counselor (MAC) Credential.
-Please refer to the Michigan Certification Board for Addiction Professionals (MCBAP) for all requirements.
-Learn more about the graduate certificate in alcohol and drug abuse.